margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> to help you decide what you can do in future years.

 From a truck driver to a teacher there’s many things you can be.
-<br> Bringing joy and love to your work is really life’s key.
+<br> I hope you can find the work that lets you feel free.

 I’m going to introduce you to six different workers.
 <br> They work hard every day; they surely aren’t shirkers!